Jára Cimrman: "Vichr z hor"

 Vichr z hor ("The Gale from the Mountains") was a sketch used on stage when the audience displayed a certain degree of unrest with the performance.
 It was a way of leaving the stage quickly and inconspicuously, with minimal to no damage to actors or scene.
 When the actors, or Cimrman himself sensed the danger, two members of the ensemble started making seemingly irrelevant comments that there's a wind picking up on stage.
 Calling it Gale from the mountains, they kept making remarks on the fierce strength of the wind, which was by that point ripping and carrying objects away (the remaining personnel carried the scene pieces on a carriage standing by).
 When all that remained on scene were the two actors, the lights went off.
 This was a signal for the duo to announce, that a storm has arrived and whoever in the audience moves will be struck down by lightning.
 This impression was further supported by the noise of the carriage leaving the theatre area, further simulating thunder.
 After making sure no-one will move, the duo ran off the stage, leaped onto their prepared bicycles and began chasing the carriage.

 Hamlet without Hamlet

 Cimrman often had to cope with insufficient ensemble or with sudden getaways of his actors.
 Therefore, he sometimes had to make substantial adjustments to the plays he wanted to perform, for example he reduced the number of Chekhov's Three Sisters to just one, or he presented Ali Baba and the Forty Thieves as "Ali Baba the Loner".
-As his masterpiece in this field is considered his "Hamlet without Hamlet", where some other characters onstage (King Claudius, Queen Gertrude) constantly complain that "Hamlet hid himself once again" and they merely use Hamlet's quotations as they presume what would he say if he had been there.
+As his masterpiece in this field is considered his "Hamlet without Hamlet", where some other characters onstage (King Claudius, Queen Gertrude) constantly complain that "Hamlet hid himself once again" and they merely use Hamlet's quotations as they presume what he would say if he had been there.
 However, this version of Hamlet usually did not meet with favour from the audience, and the ensemble had to employ the abovementioned "Vichr z hor" to safely leave the scene.